sampsyo/cs6120/content/blog/2020-12-22-pipeline-II-analysis/index.md

 given by the formula (1):
 <img src="https://github.com/Sibylau/cs6120/blob/project-jl3952/content/blog/2020-12-22-pipeline-II-analysis/mii.PNG" width="300" />

-Where R is the set of available resources. $O_r$ is the number of operations in the loop body which occupy the resource $r$, and $N_r$ is the number of allocated resources, for example, the number of memory ports, or the number of DSPs.
+Where $R$ is the set of available resources. $O_r$ is the number of operations in the loop body which occupy the resource $r$, and $N_r$ is the number of allocated resources, for example, the number of memory ports, or the number of DSPs.